Personality and Organizational Behavior - Explained

 What is the Myers-Briggs Type Indicator?

 Likely the most recognized and frequently employed personality assessment is the Myers-Briggs Type Indicator (MBTI).
 The MBTI assessment identifies personality types based upon four dimensions (consisting of eight distinct traits).
-These include:

 - Extraversion vs Introversion